borfast/decision-engine/README.md

 data or where it is fetched.
 Sources are more like placeholders that yield the necessary data when Rules are checked.

-You can have Sources that always yield the same value, like the `FixedValueSource`, or Sources that will do some sort of processing to the data you feed the engine, like the `DictSource` which fetches the value of a given key in the dictionary.
-If you want you can also implement your own Sources that fetch or generate data in any way you like, like getting something from an API using HTTP, or generating a value depending on the time of the day.
+You can have Sources that always yield the same value, like the `FixedValueSource`, or Sources that will do some sort of processing on the data you feed the engine, like the `DictSource` which fetches the value of a given key in the dictionary.

+The included Sources are very basic but the idea is that the end user can implement their own Sources that fetch or generate data in any way they like.
+For example, getting something from an API using HTTP, generating a value depending on the time of the day, or fetching data from a database.

 #### Currently available Sources